seandenigris/XML-Parser/repository/XML-Parser-GTExtensions.package/SAXPositionParserDriver.class/README.md

-This class is a non-validating SAX driver that forwards token start/end positions to a SAXHandler.
+This class is a SAX driver that forwards token start/end positions to a SAXHandler.
+Does not support entities or validation, but does support namespaces.